 - Curricular requirements for each degree program are outlined in this Catalog and in Academic Worksheets available on the Seminary's website (see "ETS Student Documents" under "Resources").
-Students should use the academic worksheets to monitor their progress with their advisors. - In general, master's degree students should take 500-numbered courses before taking 600numbered courses, and 600-numbered courses before 700-numbered courses. - Course descriptions identify core and elective courses, and specify if there are any course prerequisites (other courses students must take first), etc. - The course schedule for each year is posted on the Seminary's website to assist students in planning their course of study. - Students seeking ordination must become familiar with their denomination's requirements and should be in frequent contact with appropriate denominational officials to review their progress.
-Students should consult with their faculty advisors to determine the best way to meet these requirements. - MDivDr.
-Mark RossMDiv ChaplaincyDr.
-Michael MiltonMAPMDr.
-R. J. GoreMATSDr.
-R. J. GoreMACCDr.
-Cathy SparksThMDr.
-Matthew MillerDMinDr.
-Loyd Melton (until the dissertation supervisor is selected) - The following program directors serve as academic advisors:
+Students should use their academic worksheets to monitor their progress with their advisors. - In general, master's degree students should progress from 500-numbered courses to 600numbered courses, them take 600-numbered courses before 700-numbered courses. - Course descriptions identify core and elective courses, and specify if there are any course prerequisites (other courses students must take first), etc. - The course schedule for each year is posted on the Seminary's website to assist students in planning their course of study. - Students seeking ordination must become familiar with their denominational requirements and should be in frequent contact with appropriate denominational officials to review their progress.
+Students should consult with their faculty advisors to determine the best way to meet these requirements.

+MDiv Dr. Mark Ross

+MDiv - Chaplaincy Dr. Michael Milton

+МАРМ Dr. R. J. Gore

+MATS Dr. R. J. Gore

+ThM Dr. Richard Winston (Interim)

+DMin Dr. Loyd Melton or Dr. Richard Winston (until the dissertation

+supervisor is selected)

+• The following program directors serve as academic advisors: